rstudio/keras3/man-src/k_any/2-translated.Rmd

 keras.ops.all(x, keepdims=True)
 # array([[False]], shape=(1, 1), dtype=bool)
 ```

+@returns
+The tensor containing the logical OR reduction over the `axis`.

 @param x Input tensor.
 @param axis An integer or tuple of integers that represent the axis along